Edward Pethard was a wheelwright and carpenter who spent his entire working life in Wickhamford.

 Two elm coffins are mentioned in the account book.
 One made 11th June 1924 for Mrs Bayliss whose husband Frederick, aged 55, was buried in Wickhamford on 18th June 1924, the other for Mrs Taylor whose husband Robert, aged 79, was buried in Wickhamford 16th August 1928.

 Much of Edward’s work was done in Wickhamford, but he also worked in Badsey - he probably rarely ventured any further than two miles from Wickhamford to work.

 Edward Pethard’s Family Life

-Edward John Pethard was born in Wickhamford on 27th December, 1867, the second son and youngest of three surviving children of George Pethard and his first wife Mary Ann (née Slatter).
+Edward John Pethard was born in Wickhamford on 27th December, 1867, the third son and youngest of four surviving children of George Pethard and his first wife Mary Ann (née Slatter).
 He was baptised on the 8th February 1868 and a month later his mother died and she was buried in Wickhamford on 6th March, 1868.
 George Pethard was a wheelwright working from premises at The Sandys Arms which his father John Pethard had taken on as the licensee around 1840.
 He was also running a wheelwright’s business from a workshop attached to the inn.